You may have read about capital-protected investments in passing, your adviser may have mentioned them, and they look complicated. But what are they?

-These investments can also be very complex and hard to understand.
-According to ASIC, more complicated products are typically more risky than simpler ones.
+Capital-protected investments can also be very complex and hard to understand.
+Generally, complicated products are riskier than simpler ones.

 - Do you understand the product?
 Read the Product Disclosure Statement and question anything you don't understand.